Back

 Move 4.
 Wrap up and end the call (8 to 10 sec)

 One closing line that ties off the description and finishes the call.
-I'll take a photo and send it over; you have to see it for yourself.
+I'll take a photo and send it over, you have to see it for yourself.
 Talk soon, bye.
-A clean close is part of task fulfillment.
+A clean close is part of task fulfilment.

-Every Task 8 answer is an overview first, then a detail, then a wrap-up.
-Open the call, paint the whole thing in a sentence, fill in the features with comparisons, and end the call.
+Every Task 8 answer is overview first, then detail, then wrap-up.
+Open the call, paint the whole thing in a sentence, fill in the features with comparisons, end the call.
 Run it in that order every time.

 60-Second CELPIP Speaking Task 8 Sample Answer: The Mobile Greenhouse